-- 1. The candidate will be eligible for "leave under exceptional circumstances", supported by medical certificate from the competent authority (subject to verification by medical board of SVIMS) and recommended by the Head of the Department, sanctioned by the Dean/Head of the Institution.
-Maternity leave / Medical leave will be sanctioned with loss of pay. - 2.
-The training period will be extended, if necessary, for fulfillment of 80% of the attendance annually.
+- 1. Women students can avail maternity leave up to 120 days only once in their PG course of study. - 2.
+The candidate will be eligible for "Medical Leave" under exceptional circumstances, forwarded by the Head of the Department, supported by medical certificate from the competent authority (subject to verification by medical board of SVIMS) and sanctioned by the Dean/Head of the Institution.
+Medical leave will be sanctioned with loss of pay.